ThreeDee-GmbH/ue5-style-guide/README.md

 <a name="4.4.2"></a>
 <a name="assets-textures-density"></a>
-#### 4.4.2 Texture Density Should Be Uniform
+#### 4.4.2 Texel Density Should Be Uniform

 All textures should be of a size appropriate for their standard use case.
-Appropriate texture density varies from project to project, but all textures within that project should have a consistent density.
+Appropriate texel density varies from project to project, but all textures within that project should have a consistent density.

-For example, if a project's texture density is 8 pixel per 1 unit, a texture that is meant to be applied to a 100x100 unit cube should be 1024x1024, as that is the closest power of 2 that matches the project's texture density.
+For example, if a project's texel density is 8 pixel per 1 unit, a texture that is meant to be applied to a 100x100 unit cube should be 1024x1024, as that is the closest power of 2 that matches the project's texel density.

 <a name="4.4.3"></a>
 <a name="assets-textures-max-size"></a>